Hosting and bandwidth provided by MacAce.net.

 In addition to a professional upgrade service that is not much more expensive than the batteries themselves, site sponsor Mission Repair sells quality batteries for both the iPhone 3G and the iPhone 3GS.

 Based on hands-on experience replacing the battery in the iPhone 3G and iPhone 3GS, be very careful when pulling the display away from the housing.
 Pull with an even, consistent pressure and be gentle to avoid potentially tearing the cables behind the display.
 These cables are quite delicate and it can be far too easy to damage them when pulling on the display.
 Also be very careful when prying the battery away from the case and do not use metal tools.
 Puncturing the battery may cause fire and injury.

 This video from iCracked demonstrates the battery replacement procedure for the iPhone 3G and iPhone 3GS alike:

 From watching the video, you should be able to determine whether or not you feel comfortable replacing the battery yourself or if you would instead prefer to hire a professional.

 Be sure to purchase your repair service or parts from a trusted company with extensive experience repairing iPhone devices.

-In the US, Mission Repair offers free iPhone hardware diagnosis and a professional 24 hour iPhone battery replacement service by mail as well as inexpensive "do it yourself" iPhone battery replacement kits.
+Site sponsor Mission Repair offers free iPhone hardware diagnosis and a professional 24 hour iPhone battery replacement service by mail in the US as well as inexpensive "do it yourself" iPhone battery replacement kits shipped worldwide.